Avondale (NSW)

 Table Chart PROFILE FAQ

-Avondale has a typical household mix, with a lower-than-average median household size
+Avondale has a typical household mix, with a fairly typical median household size

-Family households account for 73.3% of all households, including 28.8% couples with children, 28.4% couples without children, and 13.7% single parent families.
-Non-family households comprise the remaining 26.7%, with lone person households at 25.5% and group households making up 2.1%.
-The median household size is 2.4 people, which is smaller than the Rest of NSW average of 2.6.
+Family households constitute 73.3% of all households, including 28.8% couples with children, 28.4% couples without children, and 13.7% single parent families.
+Non-family households account for 26.7%, with lone person households at 25.5% and group households making up 2.1%.
+The median household size is 2.4 people, aligning with the Regional NSW average.

 Frequently Asked Questions - Households